35 Maths Questions Year 6: SATs Reasoning Questions And Answers With Worked Examples

 7. Ordering questions

-For each of these types we’ll examine an example SATs maths question from a previous SATs paper, looking at the question, the correct answer, and how to go about answering this question.
+• Examine an example from a previous SATs paper: looking at the question, the correct answer, and advice on how to approach it.

-SATs Maths Question Type 1: Single step worded problems
+SATs maths question type 1: Single step worded problems

 Have a look at the question below:

-Reasoning Question 1
+Reasoning question 1

 sats 2018 reasoning 2 q11b